-Base Frame Set Selection: Select the n_b most similar keyframes to the current current frame and add them to the base frame set.
+Base Frame Set Selection: Select the n_b most similar keyframes to the current frame and add them to the base frame set.
 Always include the previous frame (I{t-1}, x{t-1}) and referential keyframe (I{K_0}, x{K_0}) in the base frame set (see Section 3.1);

-Pose-change measurements: For each base frame, compute the relative transformation y_s^t , and its covariance $\Lambda{y_s^t}$, between the current frame and the base frame (see Sections 3.2 and 4 for details);
+Pose-change measurements: For each base frame, compute the relative transformation y{s}^{t} , and its covariance $\Lambda{y{s}^{t}}$, between the current frame and the base frame (see Sections 3.2 and 4 for details);

-Model adaptation and pose estimation: Simultaneously update the pose of all keyframes and compute the current pose x_t by solving Equations 1 and 2 given the pose-change measurements $\{y_s^t, \Lambda{y_s^t}\}$ (see Section 3.3);
+Model adaptation and pose estimation: Simultaneously update the pose of all keyframes and compute the current pose x_t by solving Eqs.
+(2) and (1) given the pose-change measurements $\{y_s^t, A{y_s^t}\}$ (see Section 3.3);

-Online keyframe acquisition and management: Ensure a constant tessellation of the pose space in the view-based model by adding new frames (I_t, x_t) as keyframe if different from any other view in \mathcal{M} , and by removing redundant keyframes after the model adaptation (see Section 3.4).
+Online keyframe acquisition and management: Ensure a constant tessellation of the pose space in the view-based model by adding new frames (l_t , x_t) as keyframe if different from any other view in \mathcal{M} , and by removing redundant keyframes after the model adaptation (see Section 3.4). end for

-end for

 3.1.
-Base Frame Set Selection
+Base frame set selection

-The goal of the base frame set into selection process is to find a subset of views (base frames) in the current viewbased appearance model \mathcal{M} that are similar in appearance (and implicitly in pose) to the current frame I_t .
+The goal of the base frame selection process is to find a subset of views (base frames) in the current view-based appearance model \mathcal{M} that are similar in appearance (and implicitly in pose) to the current frame I_t .
 This step reduces the computation time since pose-change measurements will be computed only on this subset.

-To perform good base frame set selection (and posechange measurements) we need to segment the face in the current frame.
-In the original AVAM algorithm [23], face segmentation was simplified by using the depth images from the stereo camera; with only an approximate estimate of the 2D position of the face and a simple 3D model of the head (i.e., a 3D box), AVAM was able to segment the face.
+To perform good base frame set selection (and pose-change measurements) we need to segment the face in the current frame.
+In the original AVAM algorithm [27], face segmentation was simplified by using depth images from the stereo camera; with only an approximate estimate of the 2D position of the face and a simple 3D model of the head (i.e., a 3D box), AVAM was able to segment the face.
 Since GAVAM uses only a monocular camera model, its base frame set selection algorithm is necessarily more sophisticated.
 Algorithm 2 summarizes the base frame set selection process.

 The ellipsoid head model used to create the face mask for each keyframe is a half ellipsoid with the dimensions of an average head (see Section 4.1 for more details).
-The ellipsoid is rotated and translated based on the keyframe pose x{K_j} and then projected in the image plane using the camera's internal calibration parameters (focal length and image center).
+The ellipsoid is rotated and translated based on the keyframe pose x{K_i} and then projected in the image plane using the camera's internal calibration parameters (focal length and image center).